wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 issue logic for (`decodeCycle` - `curCycle`) cycles, and adjust `curCycle` to `decodeCycle`.
 Otherwise, `decodeCycle` is smaller than or equal to `curCycle`, which means that the previous uop is only issued (`curCycle` - `decodeCycle`) cycles after the current uop is inserted.
 In this case, the current uop will stay in the issue queue for (`curCycle` - `decodeCycle`) cycles to wait for the issue of the previous uop first.
+Note that in the latter scenario, we do not stall the decoder by adjusting `decodeCycle` to `curCycle`, since the decoder is stalled naturally by the return value of `minAllocCycle()` when the issue queue becomes full.

 The current uop can leave the issue queue in `curCycle` if the number of already issued uops, which is stored in `curCycleIssuedUops`, have not reached the issue limit, `RF_READS_PER_CYCLE`.
 If this is the case, we increment `curCycleIssuedUops` by one, and record the release cycle of the uop in the issue queue by calling `markLeave()` member function with `curCycle` as argument.
 Otherwise, the current uop cannot be issued at the current cycle.
 In this case, we just let it stay in the issue queue for one more cycle, and reset `curCycleIssuedUops`.

+### Simulating RAT and RF

+As discussed above, the RAT has a renaming bandwidth of four uops per cycle, which matches the maximum issue width, and therefore does not constitute a bottleneck in any situation.
+The RF, on the other hand, only supports at most three reads in one cycle.
+If the uops issued in the same cycle need to access more than three registers from the RF, only the first few requests in the program order can be handled.
+The rest uops will be stalled for one cycle, and retry reading the RF in the next cycle.
+Note that zSim does not model register write backs and read-write contention.

 ### Instruction Window